 Learn, relax, connect, move.

-Heritage Park Museum is a safe space in the community.
-The 2024 season brings new ideas to help with community wellbeing.
+At Heritage Park Museum we are continuing to learn and grow to become a more inclusive and safe space for our community.
+The 2025 season brings new concepts to help with accessible community wellbeing.
 New research shows that museums can help with mental well-being.
-Museums provide a quiet place where you can either be alone or connect with a tour guide.
-Museum exhibits stimulate the brain with new information and connect you with local history.
-On an average day, our museum is a calm, quiet, and non-stressful environment.
+Museums provide a quiet place where you can either be alone or connect with others through a guided tour or conversation with our friendly staff.
+Museum exhibits stimulate the brain with new information and connect you with local history and community.
+On an average day, our museum is a calm, quiet, and non-stressful environment with open outdoor spaces, gardens, and indoor exhibits.
 Our museum also offers picnic tables for a peaceful lunch out of the house or office.
-Our free community summer camps and events give an opportunity for the community to come together and connect.
-Connection is such an important aspect of community wellbeing.
-We want to make sure our space can be a place that is calming, inclusive, and welcoming.
-The new programming described below aims to elevate our efforts to support community wellbeing and mental health.
+Our free community summer camps, seniors events, programs, and public events provide an opportunity for the community to come together and connect.
+Connection is an important aspect of community wellbeing and health.
+Our goal is to continue taking steps to ensure our space can be a place that is accessible, inclusive, and welcoming to all members of our community.
+Some of the new programming described below aims to elevate our efforts to support community wellbeing and mental health.
+Our new staff training program emphasizes education on diversity, inclusivity, community education, mental health, and accessibility.
+We use the image below, new research, steps other institutions are taking, and community input and needs for guidance towards a vision of a better future for Heritage Park Museum:

-Our weekly guided meditations are great for those who are new to meditation.
-The sessions are only 40 minutes, with only 25 minutes of active meditation and 10 minutes of contemplation and guidance afterward.
-Meditation helps calm your mind and can help you cope with stress and anxiety.
+Our weekly, free guided mindfulness sessions are great for those who are new to meditation, yoga, or mindfulness.
+The sessions are only 40 minutes.
+Mindfulness practice such as yoga or meditation helps calm your mind and can help you cope with stress and anxiety.
 It allows your mind to take a step away from your thoughts.
 Gathering in a group for meditation allows you to silently connect with others and motivates you to follow through with the practice of meditation.
-Sessions are free and begin in May 2024.
+Sessions are free and begin in June 2025.

 Accessible Tours

 We are working to make our tours more customizable to be more accessible.
-When we open for the 2024 summer season, we will be offering a specific wheelchair-accessible tour, self-guided pamphlet tours at the front gate, a visually-impaired guided tour, and private tours with a consultation about the visitor’s needs and sensitivities.
+When we open for the 2025 summer season, we will be offering a specific wheelchair-accessible tour, self-guided pamphlet tours at the front gate, a visually-impaired guided tour, and private tours with a consultation about the visitor’s needs and sensitivities.
 The admission for all our tours, including the ones above, is by donation.
 We can also offer a sensory kit upon arrival, which includes headphones, sunglasses, wipes and fidget toys.
 Visit our tours page to book.
+Or take a look at our Visitor’s Guide for more information on accessibility at the museum.

 Community Events and Kids Camps

 Every year Heritage Park hosts a number of community events, such as Easter, St. Jean Baptiste Day, Canada Day, and Halloween.
 These events help to get our community together and provide affordable activities for all.
-We also host a free kids camp in August, where kids get to have fun and learn about the history of Terrace.
+We also host a free kids camp and a teen camp (not free, but a scholarship can be requested) in July/August, where kids get to have fun and learn about the history, cultures, and environment of the area.